 Starting at the beginning is the best way to understand why cryptocurrencies have become so popular.
 For example, Bitcoin was created in 2009 as a way to make a transaction between two parties without needing a middle-man.

 So, in theory, you could take a pile of US dollars and buy a Bitcoin to send to someone for some product or service.
 And then they could take that Bitcoin and either save it or exchange it for a pile of their currency.

 Typically, you would have to take your US dollars to a bank and exchange it for another currency (or vice-versa) to make the payment for the product or service.
 This would involve transaction fees, exchange rate fluctuations, and a paper trail.

 Growing In Popularity

 The transactions of Bitcoin are known as a ‘block’.
-These blocks need to be added to some sort of general ledger, called the ‘blockchain’, to keep track of how many Bitcoins are in fluctuation.
+These blocks need to be added to some sort of general ledger.
+Called the ‘blockchain’, it keeps track of how many Bitcoins are in fluctuation.
 They call this process ‘mining’.